ErHaWeb/klaro_consent_manager/README.md

 # Klaro Consent Manager

 Functionally complete, flexible TYPO3 integration of Klaro!
 Consent Management by KIProtect.
-Klaro! is a powerful tool that protects your visitors' privacy and data and helps you run a GDPR compliant website.
+Klaro! is a powerful tool that protects your visitors' privacy and data and helps you run a GDPR-compliant website.

 ## Tutorials